Thrifty Ice Cream

-Thrifty Ice Cream is an American company that manufactures ice cream, frozen yogurt, and sherbert.
-The company has been owned by Hilrod Holdings since 2025 and was originally created in 1940 to produce a loss leader that was used to attract and encourage customers to linger inside a chain of Thrifty Drug Stores pharmacies throughout Southern California during the mid-twentieth century and purchase more drugstore goods.
+Thrifty Ice Cream is an American company that manufactures ice cream, frozen yogurt, and sherbet.

+Founded by Harry and Robert Borun, it was originally created in 1940 to produce a loss leader that was used to attract and encourage customers to linger inside a chain of Thrifty Drug Stores pharmacies throughout Southern California during the mid-twentieth century and purchase more drugstore goods.

-The company primarily distributes its ice cream in 1.5-quart (48 fl oz or 1.42 L) cartons through a number of West Coast American supermarkets such as Ralphs, Vons, Food 4 Less, Pavilions, Super King Markets, Safeway, Lucky California, and Albertsons.
+It primarily distributes its ice cream in 1.5-quart (48 fl oz or 1.42 L) cartons through various supermarkets on the American West Coast such as Ralphs, Vons, Food 4 Less, Pavilions, Super King Markets, Safeway, Lucky California, Albertsons, and El Super.
 Three-gallon (384 fl oz or 11.36 L) tubs are available through warehouse stores such as Smart & Final.

-It also has distributed its products to be eaten at a number of independent scoop shops in the American Southwest, in northern Mexico, and previously through over 500 Thrifty Ice Cream scoop stations that were located inside West Coast Rite Aid pharmacies from 1996 until Rite Aid's second bankruptcy and closure in 2025.
+It also distributed its products to various independent ice cream parlors in the American Southwest and northern Mexico.
+Previously, it was also present in over 500 Thrifty Ice Cream outlets located in Rite Aid pharmacies on the West Coast until the latter's bankruptcy and closure in 2025.

-In August 2025, Hilrod announced plans of increasing distribution and the number of flavors offered.
+In July 2025, it was acquired by Hilrod Holdings, an investment group formed by executives who worked at Monster Energy.
+The following month, Hilrod announced plans of increasing distribution and the number of flavors offered.